 Oct.
 2. “A Woman in NASA’s Mission Control.”
 Marianne J. Dyson, former NASA flight controller

 Oct.
 9. “Life on a Space Mission.”
-NASA Astronaut, to be announced
+Shannon Walker, Ph.D., NASA astronaut

 Oct.
 16. “The Role of Human Factors Engineering and Human System Integration in Future Space Exploration.”
 Mihriban Whitmore, Ph.D., contracting officer’s representative, Human Health and Performance Directorate, Johnson Space Center

 Oct.
 23. “International Space Station Science Accomplishments and Benefits of Research.”
 Julie Robinson, Ph.D., chief scientist, International Space Station; Johnson Space Center